 The Belper North Mill Trust runs the museum and visitor centre in the North Mill and its mission is to protect and to promote the industrial heritage of the North Mill and of the Derwent Valley for the benefit of the public.
 With its staff and volunteers the Trust works to share the story of the mills and the surrounding Strutt community, the world’s first ‘cotton town’ and of this part of the lovely River Derwent, in ‘the valley that changed the world’.

-This free event is funded by National Lottery Heritage Fund & Arts Council England as part of the Derwent Valley Mills World Heritage Site Great Place Scheme.
-Co-ordinated by Beam.
+This free event is funded by National Lottery Heritage Fund & Arts Council England as part of the Derwent Valley Mills World Heritage Site Great Place Scheme and co-ordinated by arts organisation Beam.

 Event compered by local presenter Fliss Goldsmith